Cloufield/gwaslab/docs/SumstatsObject.md

 ## Other functions

-Other functions of gwaslab are implemented as the methods of Sumstats Object.
+Other functions of GWASLab are implemented as the methods of Sumstats Object.

 !!! example
     ```python